The Osterman Weekend (film): Home media

+Reception

+Box office

 The film was not a blockbuster, though it grossed $6 million domestically and did extremely well in Europe and on the new home-video market.
-Theatrical distribution was handled by 20th Century Fox.

 Critical response

 Critics reacted unfavorably towards the film, with one of the common complaints being that the story was full of plot holes.
 Roger Ebert wrote, "I do not understand this movie.
 I sat before the screen, quiet, attentive and alert, and gradually a certain anger began to stir inside me, because the movie was not holding up its side of the bargain.
 It was making no sense.
 I don't demand that all movies make sense.
 I sometimes enjoy movies that make no sense whatsoever, if that's their intention.
 But a thriller is supposed to hold together in some sort of logical way, isn't it?'"
 The Chicago Readers Dave Kehr has stated, "The structure is a mess...which ultimately makes it too difficult to tell whether its oddly compelling qualities are the result of a coherent artistic strategy or the cynical carelessness of a director sidelined."
 Vincent Canby of the New York Times wrote that it was "incomprehensible" and "full of gratuitous sex and violence", but "has a kind of hallucinatory craziness to it".
 It currently holds a 45% approval rating on Rotten Tomatoes from 20 reviews.